-Kitsap Mental Health Services has long been a leader in the field of community mental health and substance use disorders.
-Created by the Kitsap County Board of Commissioners, KMHS was established as a not-for-profit, state designated community mental health center in 1978.
-Each decade since then has brought an expansion of services to meet growing community needs, resulting in a full range of crisis, inpatient, outpatient, and residential behavioral health services.
-This year, KMHS is serving over 6,500 children, families and adults throughout our county!
+Kitsap Mental Health Services has been a leader in the field of community mental health and substance use disorders since 1978.
+Created by the Kitsap County Board of Commissioners, KMHS was established as a not-for-profit, state designated community mental health center.
+We have expanded over time to meet growing community needs and now offer a full range of crisis, inpatient, outpatient and residential behavioral health care.
+Last year, we served more than 8,000 children, families and adults throughout our county!

-Beginning originally with child and family outpatient services, adult outpatient services were soon added, and by the 1990’s, youth and adult 24/7 inpatient evaluation and treatment units were built on the Almira Drive Bremerton KMHS campus.
-Also in the 1990’s KMHS was the first to create housing specifically addressing the needs of persons with chronic, serious mental illnesses, receiving local and state funding to purchase twelve houses throughout the county that continue today to house 38 adults.
+Also in the 1990’s we were among the first to create housing specifically addressing the needs of people with chronic, serious mental illnesses, receiving local and state funding to purchase twelve houses throughout the county.
 Partnerships with the Bremerton Housing Authority and with Housing Kitsap have facilitated the expansion of housing services.
-During 2019, with our partner Bremerton Housing Authority, we are currently developing a 72 unit permanent supported housing complex with the goal to open doors Fall 2021!

-KMHS has served as a statewide model for implementing several mental health programs and strives to deliver excellence in care using state of the science evidence-based practices.
-In the last decade in partnership with Peninsula Community Health Services we offer medical and dental care on our Bremerton main campus.
-We also provide CHI Franciscan medical care on campus and in return, offer KMHS behavioral health care at CHI primary care locations in the community.
+KMHS has served as a statewide model for implementing evidence- based mental health programs and strives to deliver the very best care to all our clients.
+We partner with Peninsula Community Health Services to offer medical and dental care on our Bremerton main campus.

-During 2018, together with safety net service providers and funded through local and state dollars, the Kitsap County Crisis Triage Center opened adjacent to KMHS’ main campus in Bremerton, for persons in need of 24/7 care to address immediate crisis but who do not need the level of treatment provided at an inpatient psychiatric unit.
-The Crisis Triage Center was developed and opened its doors the same day as did KMHS’ 30 day substance use residential treatment facility, Pacific Hope and Recovery Center.
+In 2018, we opened the Kitsap County Crisis Triage Center adjacent to KMHS’ main campus in Bremerton.
+The center provides short-term stabilization and crisis services for adults who need 24/7 care, but do not need the level of treatment provided at an inpatient psychiatric unit.
+The Crisis Triage Center is funded through local and state tax dollars, and opened at the same time as our 28-day substance use residential treatment facility, Pacific Hope and Recovery Center.